ruby-hyperloop/ruby-hyperloop.io/docs/getting-started.md

 ## With Sinatra

-React.rb works fine with Sinatra.
-Use this [Sinatra Example App](https://github.com/zetachang/react.rb/tree/master/example/sinatra-tutorial) to get started.
+Reactrb works fine with Sinatra.
+Use this [Sinatra Example App](https://github.com/reactrb/reactrb/reactrb-examples) to get started.

 ## Building With Rake

-If you have a larger static app (like this one) you will want to precompile your ruby code to a single js file, instead of using inline-reactive-ruby. *You will need a basic ruby setup (you can follow instructions for Jekyll for example.)*
+If you have a larger static app (like this one) you will want to precompile your ruby code to a single js file, instead of using Reactrb-Express. *You will need a basic ruby setup (you can follow instructions for Jekyll for example.)*

 The following assumes you are building a js file called application.js, and the code is stored in a directory